NotCleo/CodeForcesSolutions/README.md

         It uses number-theory tricks to skip directly to relevant values via modular arithmetic and division rules.

         Threading adds unnecessary overhead and complexity when input-output must be strictly ordered.

+4) See Code 11 : I was unable to get it to work in under 1 second for some of the testcases, so I applied timer.h to figure that out, see exclusive1.c file